usnistgov/5gdeploy/docs/INSTALL.md

 ./install.sh
 ```

-If you do not have access to Open5GCore proprietary repository, disable it:
+If you do not have access to Open5GCore proprietary repository, disable it with `NOPHOENIX` environ:

 ```bash
 cd ~/5gdeploy